oracle/oci-hdfs-connector/README.md

 See [CHANGELOG](/CHANGELOG.md).

-## Contributing

-oci-hdfs-connector is an open source project.
-See [CONTRIBUTING](/CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to oci-hdfs-connector that have been made by the community.

 ## Known Issues

 You can find information on any known issues with the connector [here](https://docs.cloud.oracle.com/Content/knownissues.htm) and under the “Issues” tab of this GitHub repository.